 And the next night I was rescued by another kindly soul after I had twice headed out of a town off the main highway on roads that degenerated into dirt tracks.
 I was taking a secondary road back to Tana rather than sticking to Highway 7 that I had come down on at the recommendation of Juerg.
 It would be 75 miles longer, but much quieter and scenic.
 But the road wasn't marked through the first bustling town I came to.
 After my second failure I was prepared to return to 7, fearful the road would be too rough, though it had been paved to this point.

 Later in the evening he came to my room with his phone in hand and showed me a weather report of cyclone Enawo bearing down on Madagascar.
 It was the fifth of the season, designated by a first letter of "E", and would be the first to hit landfall.
-It would not strike my route until later the next day, but it was doubtful if I can reach a town with a hotel by then, as it was nearly one hundred miles away, with the first thirty miles unpaved.
-There was a town at that thirty mile point where I might find a place out of the storm as I had at this town or that had found me.
+It would not strike my route until later the next day, but it was doubtful if I could reach a town with a hotel by then, as it was nearly one hundred miles away, with the first thirty miles unpaved.
+There was a town though at that thirty mile point where I might find a place out of the storm as I had at this town or that had found me.